MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementTermAndCondition.md

     - `[Description <String>]`: Administrator-supplied description of the T&C policy.
     - `[DisplayName <String>]`: Administrator-supplied name for the T&C policy.
     - `[GroupAssignments <IMicrosoftGraphTermsAndConditionsGroupAssignment[]>]`: The list of group assignments for this T&C policy.
-      - `[Id <String>]`: The unique idenfier for an entity.
+      - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[TargetGroupId <String>]`: Unique identifier of a group that the T&C policy is assigned to.
       - `[TermsAndConditions <IMicrosoftGraphTermsAndConditions>]`: A termsAndConditions entity represents the metadata and contents of a given Terms and Conditions (T&C) policy.
-T&C policies' contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
+T&C policies’ contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
 They enable administrators to communicate the provisions to which a user must agree in order to have devices enrolled into Intune.
     - `[LastModifiedDateTime <DateTime?>]`: DateTime the object was last modified.
     - `[ModifiedDateTime <DateTime?>]`: DateTime the object was last modified.
     - `[RoleScopeTagIds <String[]>]`: List of Scope Tags for this Entity instance.